Financial Samurai

 Invest Your Down Payment Wisely

 Buying a house can be a very emotional experience.
-There will be times when you put in your best offer and it’s simply not good enough due to price, down payment size, timing, a cold offer letter, or some other unknown reason.
-Chances are high that if you find your dream house, other people will like it too.
+There will be times when you put in your best offer and it's simply not good enough due to price.
+Or maybe your down payment size was too small.
+Or maybe you didn't write a nice real estate love letter.

 Therefore, it’s wise to make your down payment as strong as possible.
 You’ll already be stressed during the house purchase.
 You don’t want to add to your stress by worrying about whether your down payment is sufficiently attractive to the seller.